 You will receive an academic warning if your semester grade point average falls below 3.0.

-You will receive a “Graduate Dean’s OK Required to Continue” if your cumulative grade point average falls below 3.0.
+You will receive a “Graduate Dean’s Approval Required to Continue” if your cumulative grade point average falls below 3.0.

 The graduate program unit may recommend that you be academically dismissed for poor academic performance, lack of progress toward degree, or failure to meet graduate faculty policy or program requirements.
 The Graduate School, in consultation with the graduate program, may also initiate a dismissal for these reasons.
 In all cases, the Dean of the Graduate School makes the final decision regarding academic dismissal.